 The flurry of diplomatic activity unleashed since Hawking’s action, culminating in “Peace Talks about Peace Talks” – of a kind – is impressive.
 It remains to be seen what happens next.

 A memorial in Jerusalem’s Denmark Square honours the Danish people for that floating rescue during the Holocaust.
 The monument in the square is shaped like a boat, recalling the boats on which Jews were smuggled to Sweden.
 The text on the monument reads:

 IN OCTOBER 1943 THE DANISH PEOPLE AND RESISTANCE MOVEMENT DEFIED THE NAZI OCCUPATION OF THEIR COUNTRY TO RESCUE THEIR JEWISH FELLOW CITIZENS.
 DURING TEN NIGHTS, ALMOST ALL DANISH JEWRY, OVER SEVEN THOUSAND PEOPLE, WERE SPIRITED ACROSS THE OERESUND, IN FISHING BOATS AND OTHER SMALL CRAFT TO SAFETY IN SWEDEN.
 DANISH COURAGE AND SWEDISH GENEROSITY GAVE INDELIBLE PROOF OF HUMAN VALUES IN TIMES OF BARBARISM.

 Like Apartheid South Africa, Apartheid Israel will eventually have to end.

-If Israel and Jews everywhere indeed have not forgotten those 10 icy nights back in Denmark, perhaps they could now apply themselves to show some of that indelible proof of human values in times of Barbarism.
+If Israel and Jews everywhere indeed have not forgotten those 10 icy nights back in Denmark, perhaps they could now apply themselves to show some of that indelible proof of human values in times of their very own Barbarism.